lambdaclass/lambda_ethereum_consensus/docs/architecture.md

 - A new node needs to be added to the block tree aside from updating weights.
 - on_attestation needs to be called for each attestation.

 Also, there's a more complex case: we can only include a block in the fork tree if we know of its parents and their connection with our current finalized checkpoint.
-If we receive a disconnected node, we'll need to use the request-response libp2p pattern to ask peers for the missing blocks.
+If we receive a disconnected node, we'll need to use Request-Response to ask peers for the missing blocks.

 ## Request-Response